 Barcode labeling technology brings lots of benefits, some of which are:

 Goods are often lost soon after their arrival due to picking or ordering errors.
-By monitoring each inventory movement from its arrival to shipping, staff leaves little chance for the goods to be lost.
+By monitoring each inventory movement from it's arrival to shipping, staff leaves little chance for the goods to be lost.

 Automatic data collection leads to better preparation and planning.
 For example, operators can easily check if the shipment inventory arrives at the dock at the same time cargo does.

 - Improved picking efficiency